GSA/digitalgov.gov/content/post/2015-07-16-dwarf-planet-giant-numbers-nasas-mission-to-pluto-goes-global.md

 date: 2015-07-16 2:49:49 -0400
-title: 'Dwarf Planet, Giant Numbers\: NASA&rsquo;s Mission to Pluto Goes Global'
+title: 'Dwarf Planet, Giant Numbers\: NASA’sMission to Pluto Goes Global'
 summary: ' Even on a &ldquo;slow&rdquo; day, NASA is a pretty cool place to work, but the cool factor gets cranked way up when the whole world joins in the adventure.
-That&rsquo;s what happened this week when the New Horizons spacecraft arrived at Pluto after decade-long, three-billion-mile journey through the solar system.
+That’swhat happened this week when the New Horizons spacecraft arrived at Pluto after decade-long, three-billion-mile journey through the solar system.
 New'
 authors: [jim-wilson]
 categories:
   - Metrics